-You will need a special meter to participate in this program - a bi-directional meter that measures incoming electricity on one register and outgoing electricity on the other.
-NB Power will replace your existing meter and install the bi-directional meter.
-You will be responsible for providing a phone line to the meter and for paying the standard connection fees.
+You will require a bi-directional meter, which measures incoming electricity on one register and outgoing electricity on the other.
+NB Power will replace the meter.
+You will be responsible to pay a Service Charge Fee.
+The fee can be found in our Rates, Schedules and Policies Manual.

-Your monthly invoice will be sent out as usual.
-Slight changes will be made to clearly show the actual electricity use and the net electricity use – offset by your renewable energy unit.
+Yes, in order to show the actual electricity use and the net electricity use, there will be slight changes to your monthly invoice.
 In addition, a separate monthly statement providing further details will be sent by email or regular mail.